AdamMcCarthyCS/web-dev-1-assignment-1/README.md

     - Quote styling using MDN page [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/blockquote#try_it)
     - I learned flex-column layout [here](https://www.theodinproject.com/lessons/foundations-axes#axes)
     - You can see all my flexbox practice in the past [here](https://github.com/AdamMcCarthyCS/css-exercises/tree/main/foundations/flex) and some more use of flex in a landing page [here](https://github.com/AdamMcCarthyCS/project-odin-landing-page/tree/main)
+    - Content on Charlotte Bronte can be found [here](https://www.britannica.com/biography/Charlotte-Bronte)
     - I learned how to use google fonts [here](https://www.w3schools.com/css/css_font_google.asp)
     - [Allura Font](https://fonts.google.com/specimen/Allura) for the quote section
     ### emily.html
     - Hero image generated using chatGPT "Create an image of Catherine and Heathcliff in waist high grass in the rain in Wuthering Heights"
     - Cancelled out dark overlay using filter: brightness() which I learned [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Values/filter-function/brightness)
+    - Content on Emily Brontë can be found [here](https://emilybronte.com/biography/)
+    ### anne.html
+    - Hero image generated using the following prompt in ChatGPT "Create an image of Helen in The Tenant of Wildfell Hall shielding her child from her drunken husband"
+    - Content on Anne Brontë can be found [here](https://www.penguin.co.uk/discover/articles/anne-bronte-the-sister-history-overlooked)
     ### letters.html
     - Image for hero taken from [here](https://editions.covecollective.org/sites/default/files/styles/gallery_zoom/public/gallery/WritingRoom2.jpg?itok=wc7B1qLP)
+    - Quote from Biographical notice of Ellis and Acton Bell can be found [here](https://www.gutenberg.org/cache/epub/771/pg771-images.html)
+    - Quote from Ellen Nussey about Emily bronte can be found [here](https://library.leeds.ac.uk/special-collections/view/413)
+    - Anne Bronte letter to Ellen Nussey can be seen [here](https://www.facebook.com/BronteParsonageMuseum/posts/on-this-day-in-1849-anne-bront%C3%AB-died-from-tuberculosis-at-the-age-of-29this-lett/1126313282868540/)
     ### notable-works.html
     - The fr unit was used to give whatever space divided equally between the two columns.
 I learned that [here](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-advanced-grid-properties#fractional-units)
+    - Notes on Jane Eyre can be found [here](https://www.penguin.co.uk/books/34231/jane-eyre-by-bronte-charlotte/9780141040387)
+    - Notes of Villette can be found [here](https://www.fantasticfiction.com/b/charlotte-bronte/villette.htm)
     #### Images
     - Four of the images are low res amazon thumbnails.
 I have not downloaded the images, just used their links.
 As far as I can tell thats okay going by this [webpage](https://www.osborneclarke.com/insights/can-link-frame-third-party-content-without-permission?)
     - [Poems by Currer, Ellis, and Acton Bell](https://en.wikipedia.org/wiki/Poems_by_Currer,_Ellis,_and_Acton_Bell#/media/File:Bronte_poems2.jpg)